How Many Volts in Car Battery?

 5. Check the voltmeter.
 If your battery is in good condition, the voltage must be between 12.4 and 12.7 volts.
 A measurement result of fewer than 12.4 volts indicates that your battery needs to be charged.

-If the effect of the reading is less than 12.2 volts, the battery is a “trickle charge,” which is a slow charge.
-And then check back.
+If the reading’s effect is less than 12.2 volts, the battery is a “trickle charge,” which is a slow charge.
+Then check back.

-If the reading result is higher than 12.9 volts, you have an excess voltage.
-Turn on the high beam light to eliminate its extra voltage charging.
+If the reading result exceeds 12.9 volts, you have an excess voltage.
+Please turn on the high beam light to eliminate its extra voltage charging.

-Excessive voltage can be a sign of the battery being overcharged by the alternator.
+Excessive voltage can indicate the battery being overcharged by the alternator.

-Even if you have a voltmeter on hand, you should still do a load testing (power supply) check on the battery.
+Even if you have a voltmeter, you should still do a load testing (power supply) check on the battery.

 You May Also Like